plops/sapkowski_in_english/narrenturm/sum.md

 *   Kantner reveals his guest is the renowned knight, Zawisza Czarny of Garbów.

-Okay, here is a bullet-list summary for each of the newly translated chapters:

 **Chapter 4: Reynevan and Zawisza Czarny on the Road, and a Prophetic Encounter**
 *   Reynevan and Zawisza Czarny ride together; Zawisza suffers from pronounced flatulence due to cabbage.